We are part of a system created to support substance abuse prevention.

 - Gives you access to data on the use patterns, consequences, and contributing factors of alcohol, tobacco, and other drugs in Minnesota.

 - Allows you to view this data by topic, location, or demographic categories.

 - Helps you easily create custom charts, maps, or data tables.

 - Provides you with ready-to-use data factsheets, reports, and tip sheets available for download.

-This system of three support services is funded by the Minnesota Department of Human Services, Behavioral Health Division.
+This system of three support services is funded by the Minnesota Department of Human Services, Behavioral Health, Housing, and Deaf & Hard of Hearing Services Administration.
 Minnesota Prevention Resource Center was established in 1978, the Regional Prevention Coordinators in 2005, and Substance Use in Minnesota in 2008.